Table of Contents

 In 2018, Walmart launched Spark Delivery, a crowdsourced delivery platform where independent drivers collect orders from Walmart stores and warehouses and deliver them directly to customers.

-These days those who would like to conduct deliveries with their car can also become Amazon Flex drivers.
+Those who want to conduct deliveries with their car can also become Amazon Flex drivers.

 The financial benefits of this arrangement are apparent.
 Finding freelancers for delivery is more affordable than hiring in-house staff, which has a significantly higher overhead associated with employee-related taxes, insurance, and benefits.

-Large multinational mega-corporations like Walmart can afford the cost and complexity of directly recruiting drivers in high-density client markets, but 99% of the world’s other businesses typically go through an intermediary platform like Postmates, Shipt, Instacart, Uber, and others.
+Large multinational mega-corporations like Walmart can afford the cost and complexity of directly recruiting drivers in high-density client markets.
+Still, 99% of the world’s other businesses typically go through an intermediary platform like Postmates, Shipt, Instacart, Uber, etc.

-Independent drivers also provide their own vehicles and are responsible for their own vehicle repairs, which will save you a lot of money.
+Independent drivers also provide their own vehicles and are responsible for their vehicle repairs, saving you a lot of money.

-Therefore, you’ll have no problem bringing on extra drivers during peak seasons and scaling back when business slows down.
-Some companies call this flexing routes or flexing territories.
+Therefore, you’ll have no problem bringing extra drivers during peak seasons and scaling back when business slows down.
+Some companies call these flexing routes or flexing territories.

 2. Use Route Optimization Software for Last-Mile Delivery Optimization